-Prerequisite(s): MTH 011/MTH 012 or MTH 030 or MTH 085 or MTH 099 with a grade of C- or better, or SM08, or adequate score on the Mathematics Placement Examination.
+Prerequisite(s): MTH 011/MTH 012 or MTH 085 with a grade of C- or better, or SM08, or adequate score on the Mathematics Placement Examination

 MTH 135(D) - PATTERNS, REASONING AND ALGEBRA

 This course is designed for Elementary Education and Early Childhood majors.
 It is an introductory course to patterns and algebraic reasoning.
 Topics include: finding, analyzing, and describing patterns; sets and classification; functions and relations; inductive and deductive reasoning; problem solving; and logic.
 Verbal explanations and multiple representations will be stressed.